gradio-app/gradio/guides/06_client-libraries/01_getting-started-with-the-python-client.md

 >> "This is a test of the whisper speech recognition model."
 ```

-The Gradio client works with any Gradio Space, whether it be an image generator, a stateful chatbot, or a tax calculator.
+The Gradio client works with any hosted Gradio app, whether it be an image generator, a text summarizer, a stateful chatbot, a tax calculator, or anything else!
+The Gradio Client is mostly used with apps hosted on [Hugging Face Spaces](https://hf.space), but your app can be hosted anywhere, such as your own server.

+**Prequisites**: To use the Gradio client, you do *not* need to know the `gradio` library in great detail.
+However, it is helpful to have general familiarity with Gradio's concepts of input and output components.

 ## Installation

 If you already have a recent version of `gradio`, then the `gradio_client` is included as a dependency.

-Otherwise, the lightweight `gradio_client` package can be installed from pip (or pip3) and works with Python versions 3.9 or higher:
+Otherwise, the lightweight `gradio_client` package can be installed from pip (or pip3) and is tested to work with Python versions 3.9 or higher:

 ```bash
 $ pip install gradio_client